Medicinal Plant Lexicon

 Side effects

-The use of Willow bark has resulted in the occasional stomach discomfort.
+The use of willow bark has resulted in the occasional stomach discomfort.

-Occasionally, hypersensitivity reactions of the skin.
+Occasionally, hypersensitivity reactions of the skin can occur.

 Interactions